-7.3 For Information
+7.9 Information Documents

-- Details on winches for anchor handling, towing and secondary winches (storage reels), as follows: - Type, rating (braking power of the winches) - location and layout (with foundation or foundation footprint drawing) - Weights and centers of gravity - Electrical and/or piping schematic diagrams of power supply and control system for the towing equipment - Locations of control stations or human-machinery interfaces - Arrangement and details of communication systems between anchor handling operation control stations and navigation bridge - Information regarding ropes and/or wires to be set on the above winches, as follows: - Type, lengths, diameters minimum specified breaking strength weights - Details, ratings, location and arrangements of all the towing and/or anchor handling structures and devices in way of cargo deck, as follows: - Steel sheet cladding on top of wooden sheathing - Quick release device or devices (if installed) - Shark jaws/towing pins unit or units - Towing eye-bars (if installed) - Anchor launch and recovery unit for deep penetrating anchors (if installed) - A-frame (if installed), deck cranes, tugger winches and/or capstans - Pad-eyes for securing and lashing anchors on deck - Aft roller or rollers - Laying arrangement and weights of anchors carried as cargo - Estimated static bollard pull, together with the method of prediction.
-(The estimated value is to be confirmed at Trials prior to final certification) - Estimated operational pull within speed range of 0-8 knots at 1 knot intervals, together with the method of prediction (The estimated values may be based on tank test results of required power and allowable trust curves.
-CFD techniques may be utilized for this purpose as well The required power values are to be multiplied by the factor of 1.4 to accommodate potential power increase, necessary for station keeping in extreme environmental conditions) - Static Bollard Pull Test Procedure
+- i) Locations, weights and centers of gravity of anchor handling, towing and secondary winches (storage reels) - ii) Arrangement and details of communication systems between anchor handling operation control stations and Navigation Bridge - iii) Design loads and locations of rollers, towing eyes/hooks A-frame and deck cranes, shark jaws and towing pins and other components on anchor handling line path and towline path as well as quick release devices (if installed) - iv) Anchor launch and recovery unit for deep penetrating anchors (if installed)

+- v) Pad-eyes for securing and lashing anchors on deck - vi) Type, lengths, diameters and minimum specified breaking strength of ropes and/or wires to be set on the above winches - vii) Laying arrangement and weights of anchors carried as cargo - viii) Estimated static bollard pull, together with the method of prediction.
+(The estimated value is to be confirmed at Trials prior to final certification) - ix) Estimated operational pull within speed range of 0-8 knots at 1 knot intervals, together with the method of prediction (The estimated values may be based on tank test results of required power and allowable trust curves.
+CFD techniques may be utilized for this purpose as well.
+The required power values are to be multiplied by the factor of 1.4 to accommodate potential power increase, necessary for station keeping in extreme environmental conditions) - x) Static Bollard Pull Test Procedure (to be review by the attending Surveyor in advance of the test)